dolanmiu/MMM-awesome-alexa/README.md

 # MMM-awesome-alexa
 > A hands free Alexa module for the Magic Mirror, which is activated when you say 'Alexa'.

+> At the moment, this only works for MacOS.
+Raspberry Pi support will come soon!

 ## Installation

 1. Execute the following commands to install the module: